Light, flexible and perfect for cutting in off a flank, the Adidas X Speedflow might just be the best X boot yet

 But that's just the Red/Core Black/Solar Red and Cloud White/Iron Metallic/Solar Red colourways.
 If it's a more minimalist look you're going for, the Core Black/Sonic Ink/Solar Yellow colourway is very sleek indeed.

-Best football boots for wingers: How does the Adidas X Speedflow feel on the pitch?
+Adidas X Speedflow review: How do these boots feel on the pitch?

 The Adidas X Speedflow doesn't look like it should be this comfortable.
 These things look they could be a little restrictive – and they sound it too, as there's a suction of air leaving your foot when you put them on.
 But they feel like tight sock more than a shoe.

 The heel is a lot more comfortable than it was on the Ghosted boot too – and the plasticky material will mould around your foot for superb precision when you strike the ball.
 You might have a slight issue if you have wide feet, however.
 These boots are very narrow.